Youth Soccer

 Continue to develop ball mastery in a larger environment with more teammates and opponents.

-Develop the ability to control the ball and look, Introduce decision-making for the next play and apply the proper technique.
+Develop the ability to control the ball and look, introduce decision-making for the next play and apply the proper technique.

 Develop the ability to run with the ball towards goal and away from goal to gain space and use width.